mydepsoftware/mydepsoftware.github.io/getting_started.md

 <details>
 <summary><h2 class="menutitle"> Installation and system requirements </h2></summary>

 <p> MyDEP can be run on Windows, Mac OS X or Linux/Ubuntu operating systems.
 It requires Java to be installed on your system.
-Please check you have the latest recommended version of Java installed on your computer</p>
+Please check you have the latest recommended version of Java installed on your computer. </p>
 <p> Download the latest version of MyDEP by clicking on the "Free Download" button in the page header.
 Unzip the folder (zip archive) and open it.
 Double-click on the MyDEP.jar file.</p>